w3c/wot-usecases/USE-CASES/W3C-LBD-CG.md

 }
 ```

-The localisation information of the tangible object [kitchen](https://w3id.org/ibp/osh/OpenSmartHomeDataSet#kitchen) is provided based on the [Building Topology Ontology (BOT)](https://w3id.org/bot) a minimal ontology developed by the [W3C Linked Building Data Community Group (W3c LBD CG)](https://www.w3.org/community/lbd/) to describe the topology of buildings in the semantic web.
+The location information of the tangible object [kitchen](https://w3id.org/ibp/osh/OpenSmartHomeDataSet#Kitchen) is provided based on the [Building Topology Ontology (BOT)](https://w3id.org/bot), a minimal ontology developed by the [W3C Linked Building Data Community Group (W3c LBD CG)](https://www.w3.org/community/lbd/) to describe the topology of buildings in the semantic web.

 The topological information localising the things, e.g. the [temperature sensor](https://w3id.org/ibp/osh/OpenSmartHomeDataSet#Kitchen-temp-Sensor) can be used to automatically commission the newly replaced sensor and link it to existing control algorithms.
 For this purpose the identifiers of suitable sensors and actuators are needed and can be, for example, queried via [SPARQL](https://www.w3.org/TR/sparql11-query/).